AmbitiousSam/soft-ui-dashboard/README.md

 Most complex and innovative Dashboard Made by [Creative Tim](https://creative-tim.com/).
 Check our latest Free Bootstrap 5 Dashboard.

 Designed for those who like bold elements and beautiful websites.
-Made of hundred of elements, designed blocks and fully coded pages, Soft UI Dashboard is ready to help you create stunning websites and webapps.
+Made of hundred of elements, designed blocks and fully coded pages, Mavas Dashboard is ready to help you create stunning websites and webapps.

 We created many examples for pages like Sign In, Profile and so on.
 Just choose between a Basic Design, an illustration or a cover and you are good to go!

 **Fully Coded Elements**

-Soft UI Dashboard is built with over 70 frontend individual elements, like buttons, inputs, navbars, navtabs, cards or alerts, giving you the freedom of choosing and combining.
+Mavas Dashboard is built with over 70 frontend individual elements, like buttons, inputs, navbars, navtabs, cards or alerts, giving you the freedom of choosing and combining.
 All components can take variations in colour, that you can easily modify using SASS files and classes.

 You will save a lot of time going from prototyping to full-functional code, because all elements are implemented.
 This Free Bootstrap 5 Dashboard is coming with prebuilt design blocks, so the development process is seamless,